Is it too late to stop drinking alcohol for me?

 Your liver is an amazing organ with the power and will to repair itself.

-Think about it, imagine if you knew with totally certainty that you would die in ten years time.
+Think about it, imagine if you knew with total certainty that you would die in ten years time.

-Would you want to spend your last decade in poor health, feeling tired and miserable, broke and addicted to a drug that knocks you out and robs you of your precious remaining time.
+Would you want to spend your last decade in poor health, feeling tired and miserable, broke.
+Not to mention addicted to a drug that knocks you out and robs you of your precious remaining time?

-Spending quality time with the people you love and not sat in a hospital waiting room?
+Spending quality time with the people you love and not sitting in a hospital waiting room?

 The ego loves alcohol because it encourages this sort of negative thinking.